Earn Your Master of Arts in Urban Education with a concentration in Principal Preparation Online

 Look closer at the online M.A.
 Urban Ed Principal Prep degree plan

 For the online M.A.
-Urban Education – Principal Preparation program, you must complete 11 courses totaling 33 credit hours, including 27 credit hours of core courses and 6 credit hours for internships.
-Students are required to pass the School Leaders Licensure Assessment (SLLA) with a minimum score of 163 prior to beginning internship.
+Urban Education – Principal Preparation program, you must complete 11 courses totaling 39 credit hours, including 33 credit hours of core courses and 6 credit hours of internships.

 Credit Hours: 3